-This Performance-Based Restricted Stock Unit Award Agreement (the "Agreement") sets forth the terms and conditions of the performance-based restricted stock units ("Performance Stock Units" or "PSUs") granted by ResMed Inc., a Delaware corporation (the "Company"), under the ResMed Inc. 2009 Incentive Award Plan, as amended from time to time (the "Plan"), and pursuant to the Summary of Performance-Based Restricted Stock Unit Award Grant (the "Summary") displayed at the Web site of the Company's plan administrator.
+This Performance-Based Restricted Stock Unit Award Agreement including any country-specific terms and conditions set forth in Appendix I hereto and the Performance Goals set forth in Appendix II hereto (collectively, the "Agreement") sets forth the terms and conditions of the performance-based restricted stock units ("Performance Stock Units" or "PSUs") granted by ResMed Inc., a Delaware corporation (the "Company"), under the ResMed Inc. 2009 Incentive Award Plan, as amended from time to time (the "Plan"), and pursuant to the Summary of Performance-Based Restricted Stock Unit Award Grant (the "Summary") displayed at the Web site of the Company's plan administrator.
 The Summary specifies the person to whom the PSUs are granted ("Holder"), the grant date of the PSUs (the "Grant Date"), the vesting schedule of the PSUs (the "Vesting Schedule"), the target number of PSUs granted to Holder, and other specific details of the grant.
 The Summary is deemed part of this Agreement.